Faculty Guide For Student Accommodations

 Read & Write for Google Chrome offers a range of powerful support tools to help students gain confidence with reading, writing, studying, and research, including:

-- Highlight text in documents or the web, and collect this text for use in other documents
+- Highlight text in documents or the web, and collect this text for use in other forms.

-- Create and listen to voice notes directly inside of google docs
+- Create and listen to voice notes directly inside of Google documents.

-For students who have a print disability, e-textbooks are available and may be requested through the AS administrative assistant.
+Louisburg College makes e-textbooks available to students who have a print disability.
+Students may request them through the AS administrative assistant.

 - Disability documentation required